Do you want a cookie?

 Unfortunately, compost tea cannot be stored for long and must therefore always be brewed fresh.
 You can store the tea for a few days, but you should always stir it a little to add oxygen to the water.
 The bacteria need oxygen to survive and as soon as this is used up, the tea starts to rot and spoil.
 You will notice this by an unpleasant, pungent smell.
 You should then dispose of the compost tea.

-Application Application recommendations
+Application Application Recommendations

 as fertilizer undiluted or diluted with rainwater at a ratio of 1:5; apply to the soil every 1 - 2 weeks; winter fertilization every 4 weeks